unsw-restech/unsw-restech.github.io/docs/software/python.md

 ## Conda and Anaconda

 We get a lot of questions about installing Conda and Anaconda.
-Unfortunately neither are designed to be installed in multi-user environments.
+Unfortunately neither are designed to be installed in multi-user environments but you can install them in your home or scratch director

 You are able to install them into your home directory and we encourage you to do so.